Classic reads for 2020, recommended by the team from The Moment is Now

 Authors Mark Williams and Danny Penman will give you an excellent overview of mindfulness, including the exercises you’re likely to encounter on an eight-week course.

-Top tip: You could also come along to one of our FREE mindfulness introductory sessions to find out about our eight-week courses—there’s one on in Edinburgh on 14th January 2020.
+Top tip: Join a FREE mindfulness introductory sessions live online to find out about our eight-week courses—there’s one on Thursday 14th January 2021, from 7–8:15pm.

 Enjoy your reading and your mindfulness practice over Christmas and the New Year!
 With all good wishes from the team at The Moment is Now.